DS3Lab/LambdaML/README.md

 ## Reference
 Jiawei Jiang, Shaoduo Gan, Yue Liu, Fanlin Wang, Gustavo Alonso, Ana Klimovic, Ankit Singla, Wentao Wu, Ce Zhang.
 [Towards Demystifying Serverless Machine Learning Training](https://arxiv.org/abs/2105.07806). *SIGMOD* 2021.

+# Project overview (deadline June 17th)
+## Design
+Based on the results presented in the LambdaML paper, we select the default for the top level classes.
+However, the user of the library should be allowed to change these in order to perform the experiments themselves.
+NOTE: Implementing the structures bottom -> top.
+Class hierarchy (top to bottom):
+* Abstract class Training - Implemented in GaSGD, MaSGD, ADMM
+  * Abstract class Communication - Implemented in SyncAllReduce, AsyncAllReduce, SyncScatterReduce, AsyncScatterReduce
+    * Abstract class Storage - Implemented in S3, Redis, Memcached, DynamoDB
+      * Other AWS primitives that might be helpful (for example some code from `data_loader`)

+### Goals
+- Training mobilenet using all 4 storage techniques
+- Follow Liskov Substitution Principle and include type hinting to the exported functions
+- Add integration tests, and check mypy in the integration test
+- Add unit tests for every module that is exported
+- Add all of the nice checks into the readme, for example test coverage, following pep etc.